jeremybrooks/jinx/README.md

 There is an older version of Jinx, build 20110503, found here: <http://jeremybrooks.net/jinx/>.
 Version 0.6.0 and higher are a major rewrite of Jinx.
 They will not be compatible with old builds available on jeremybrooks.net.

+## Notes About Jinx

+### Objects vs Primitives
+The Flickr API does not return all possible data for every API call.
+The returned values often depend on what parameters were passed in.
+In general, Jinx will return null to indicate that there

+The Flickr API returns boolean values as 1 or 0.
+Jinx will translate these to the Java Boolean type.
+The object Boolean is used rather than the primitive boolean so that a value of "not returned" can be represented.
+For example, the Photos object can return information about who can see geotag data.
+However, this is considered extra data, and is not returned unless you specifically ask for it.
+If you did not ask for the data, Flickr will not return the data, and Jinx will return null when you call a method that returns the data.

 # REQUIREMENTS
 You must be using Java 1.6 or higher.